Understanding Whitewater Classifications

 Class/Grade IV Rapids

 Powerful but generally predictable rapids, with tight passages and turbulent water that requires precise maneuvering.
 Quick thinking and fast maneuvers are sometimes required.
 Large, unavoidable waves are often encountered, together with other hazards that require a skilled guide.
 When not familiar with a particular Class IV rapids, guides will often stop to scout (look at) the rapid before running it.
+Interested in learaning more?
+Read our guide on the top 3 class IV rivers in the USA.

 Example of Class V water on the Futaleufu River in Chile